tamiespinosa/stock-analysis/README.md

 The results in all of those versions did not change.

 The way all of these codes are written assumes that the data has been ordered such that all stocks are grouped together.
-A potential improvement for future macros would be to include a task that ensures that all of the data is organized by stocks.
+A potential improvement for future macros would be to include a task that ensures that all of the data is organized by stocks and chronologically.

 <a name="version1"></a> **Version 1**